alchemyplatform/alchemy-sdk-js/docs-md/README.md

 const alchemy = initializeAlchemy(settings);
 ```

 The SDK's modular approach exports all functions at the top-level to reduce bundle size (only the functions you import and use will be included).
-This means you access each method like:
+This means you access each method using the following pattern:

 ```ts
 // Initializing the alchemy config object